-- Best Store of Value: Bitcoin (BTC)
+- Best store of value cryptocurrency: Bitcoin (BTC)

-- Holds Most Market Enthusiasm: Ethereum (ETH)
+- Holds the most market enthusiasm: Ethereum (ETH)

-- Best Layer 2 token: Polygon (MATIC)
+- Most promising layer 2 token: Polygon (MATIC)

-- Best Alternative to Ethereum: Cardano (ADA)
+- Best hedge against ETH: Cardano (ADA)

 What are the Best Cryptocurrencies?